TCU Horned Frogs: Men's and women's swimming and diving

 Recently taken over by Head Coach James Winchester in April 2018, the Texas Christian University swimming and diving program officially formed in 1979.
 Richard Sybesma was the first head coach for TCU swimming and diving and remained so for thirty-eight years.
 Although there was an actual swim team before 1979, but the team did not keep records, therefore we know little about the team.

 The TCU swimming and diving program has won over 400 dual meets including championship meets.
 The TCU swimming and diving team has been in three different conferences since its beginning.
 First was the Southwest conference from 1979 to 1993, then moved to the Western Atlantic Conference (WAC) in 1994–2000, in 2001 they proceeded to Conference USA, and finally from 2005–present the TCU swim team has been in the Mountain West Conference (MWC).

 While in the Conference USA conference the men's swimming and diving team dominated the pools across the country.
 They were the Conference USA champions in 2002, 2003, 2004, and 2005.
 The women's team also had much success in the Conference USA.
 In 2002 and 2004 TCU swimming and diving swept Conference USA by winning both on the men and women's side.
 The TCU swimming and diving team had yet to achieve such awards until 2010 when the men's team won the Mountain West Conference dual meet Championship.

-The Texas Christian University Swimming and Diving program are not only an athletic team, but they also have a great record for academics, The College Coaches Association has honored the TCU women's program as an Academic All-American swim team for over thirty-five consecutive semesters while the men's program has been honored on over thirteen occasions.
-This program along with all the athletic programs at Texas Christian University have been in many different conferences including, the Western Atlantic Conference, Conference USA, Mountain West Conference, and starting in 2012 the Horned Frogs joined the Big 12 Conference.
+The College Coaches Association has honored the TCU women's program as an Academic All-American swim team for over thirty-five consecutive semesters while the men's program has been honored on over thirteen occasions.
+This program, along with all the athletic programs at Texas Christian University have been in many different conferences including the Western Atlantic Conference, Conference USA, Mountain West Conference.
+Starting in 2012 the Horned Frogs joined the Big 12 Conference.

 All home meets are located in the Student Recreation Center on the campus of TCU.